pojj/portfolio/README.md

 - An inline script in `src/index.html` picks a design **before first paint** (so there's no flash) and sets a `theme-*` class on `<html>`.
-- The "Remix with AI" button picks a *different* design, stashes it in `sessionStorage`, and reloads — so the button always visibly changes the site.
+- The Remix button picks a *different* design, stashes it in `sessionStorage`, and reloads — so the button always visibly changes the site.
-- Append `?v=0` … `?v=19` to the URL to force a specific design
+- Append `?v=0` … `?v=29` to the URL to force a specific design
   (handy for sharing or screenshots).

+### Startup splash

+On first visit, a Claude Code–themed intro plays before the site appears; on later loads a short mascot animation runs instead.
+Skip anytime with the overlay controls.

 ## Sections (per design)

-About / experience / projects / skills / contact — reworded and reordered to fit
+Hero / experience / projects / skills / contact — reworded and reordered to fit
 each design's personality (e.g. Terminal frames them as `$ whoami`, `$ cat experience.log`, `$ ls ~/projects`).
-Contact is Formspree-powered.
+Contact is Formspree-powered where a form is shown; other designs use mailto links.

 ## Tech

 - Angular (NgModule based), no UI framework — custom CSS design systems
-- One `VariantService` + twenty self-contained variant components
+- One `VariantService` + thirty self-contained variant components
 - Newer designs share facts via `shared/portfolio.data.ts`; each styles/relabels them
 - `IntersectionObserver`-based reveal-on-scroll directive (shared)
+- Claude Code–themed startup overlay (`app-startup`)

 ## Develop